yal067/cse15l-lab-reports/Lab2.md

 ## How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

-1. The value of handleRequest becomes localhost:4000/add-message?s=How are you? in type URI.
+1. The value of handleRequest is localhost:4000/add-message?s=How are you? in type URI.
-2. The value of getPath becomes localhost:4000/add-message?s=How are you? in type URI, and its output value becomes "/add-message".
+2. The method of getPath extracts the part of url (localhost:4000/add-message?s=How are you?) after the domain and before any ? and return the extracted part into a String type.
+Thus, its output value becomes "/add-message" in type of String.
-3. The value of contains is still "/add-message" in type of String, because this method is mainly for checking whether the Path contains "/add-message".
+3. The value of contains is still "/add-message" in type of String, as this method is mainly for checking whether the extracted Path contains "/add-message".
+If the method of contains works and the extracted path does contain "/add-message", then url will be used again in the next line of codes under if statement.
-4. The value of getQuery becomes localhost:4000/add-message?s=Hello in type URI, and its output value becomes "s=How are you?".
+4. The method of getQuery extracts the part of url (localhost:4000/add-message?s=How are you?) after the first ? and before the anchor and return the extracted part into a String type.
+Thus, its output value becomes "s=How are you?" in type of String.
-5. The value of split is still "=" in type of String, because this method is mainly for spliting the Query by "=".
+5. The value of split is still "=" in type of String, as this method is mainly for spliting the Query by "=".
+Then, by creating a Stringlist-parameters, the string "s" before "=" in Query part becomes an element in parameters at index 0, and the string "How are you?" after "=" becomes an element in parameters at index 1.
 6. The value of equals is still "s" in type of String, because this method is mainly for checking whether the Query is in a supporting form.
+Therefore, if the element in parameters at index 0 equals "s", then the element "How are you?" in parameters at index 1 will be used in the next line of codes under if statement.

+(Based on above stpes, once the form of url passes two if statements, then through different methods, the extracted String element "How are you?" from url in parameters at index 1 will be added to an empty string```words``` in a new line).

 7. The value of start in port becomes the Integer.parseInt(args[0]) based on the input.

 # Part 2